 - Certain levels of poverty, often 200% below Federal Poverty Guidelines

-- Many of the law school clinics will only take simple divorce cases such as no children, minimal property, and everything in agreement.
+- Many of the law school clinics will only take simple divorce cases such as no children, minimal property, and everything in the agreement.

 In addition to the requirements, there is often a long waiting list.
 Depending on the list, it can be anywhere from several months to years long.
-Everyone wants a free or pro bono attorney so the wait can be long.
+Everyone wants a free or pro bono attorney so the wait can belong.

 The best way to find out if you qualify is to schedule a free consult with a Houston divorce attorney.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: “13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!”

 - How Much Will My Texas Divorce Cost?